sarahblades/Solutions/README.md

 ## Modules
 The modules which will contain solutions are summarised as such:

-Module 0: Day One Learning \n
+Module 0: Day One Learning
 Module 1 (optional): Intro to Software Development Module 2: Building Responsive Web Apps
 Module 3: Automation and Software Quality